Entrance boundary for standard processes with no negative jumps and its application to exponential convergence to the Yaglom limit: Preliminary

 \begin{Prop}[{\citet[Proposition 2.1]{noba2023analytic}}] The measure $m$ satisfies $m(x, y)>0$ for $x, y \in I$ with $x< y$. \end{Prop}

-Under the assumptions (A1)-(A3), by virtue of the general result \cite[Theorem 18.4]{GemanHorowitz}, there exists a family of processes $(L^{x})_{x \in I}$ with $L^{x} = (L^{x}_{t})_{t \geq 0}$ which we call the \textit{local times} of $X$ satisfying the occupation time formula: for every $t\geq 0$, non-negative measurable function $f$ and $x \in I$,
+Under conditions (A1)-(A3), by virtue of the general result \cite[Theorem 18.4]{GemanHorowitz}, there exists a family of processes $(L^{x})_{x \in I}$ with $L^{x} = (L^{x}_{t})_{t \geq 0}$ which we call the \textit{local times} of $X$ satisfying the occupation time formula: for every $t\geq 0$, non-negative measurable function $f$ and $x \in I$,

 Note that this formula implies